thiago-a-souza/hive/README.md

 In general, Hive queries are similar to standard SQL.
 There are some limitations like supporting only equi-joins and not allowing *OR* operators in *ON* clauses.
 Despite these constraints, Hive supports most commonly used operators, functions and clauses available in standard SQL.

 Unlike relational databases, Hive supports complex data types (a.k.a. arrays, structs and maps), and their values are displayed in a JSON format.
 It's also possible to access a specific value from arrays using a 0-based index, structs using a dot notation or maps using a key - references to values not found return *NULL* rather than an error.
+In addition to the *LIKE* operator, Hive supports regular expressions with *RLIKE*.